TheUnknown550/TriUFloodAwarenessWebsite/README.md

 # 🌊 Flood Safety Trainer

-A gamified web application for practicing safe flood evacuation through interactive scenarios.
+A simple gamified web application for practicing safe flood evacuation through interactive scenarios.
 Built with React, Vite, and Tailwind CSS.
 This was a workshop project during the The 31st Tri-U International Joint Seminar & Symposium (Tri-U 2025)

 ## Features